ultralytics/ultralytics/docs/tasks/keypoints.md

 Key Point Estimation is a task that involves identifying the location of specific points in an image, usually referred to as keypoints.
 The keypoints can represent various parts of the object such as joints, landmarks, or other distinctive features.
-The locations of the keypoints are usually represented as a set of 2D or 3D coordinates.
+The locations of the keypoints are usually represented as a set of 2D `[x, y]` or 3D `[x, y, visible]` coordinates.

 <img width="1024" src="https://user-images.githubusercontent.com/26833433/212094133-6bb8c21c-3d47-41df-a512-81c5931054ae.png">